RXminuS/test/README.md

 ----------
 ##Overview
 The code presents a working solution to all the required functionality as well as all the optional improvements.
-The Monitor correctly does most of the 'heavy lifting'[^pun_footnote] and we haven't been able to find any race conditions, starvations, or deadlocks.
+The Monitor correctly does most of the 'heavy lifting' (forgive the pun) and we haven't been able to find any race conditions, starvations, or deadlocks.
 Well done!

 ----------